rocifier/udt/README.md

 This part of your server will not be bound by *CPU* performance, it will be bound by *I/O*.
 Thus, it makes more sense to use a language like Node.JS which excels at providing I/O bound solutions (as it is many MMO servers are written in *Java*, which we all know is even slower).
 Besides, because node typically runs on a single core, that frees up cores for more complex CPU intensive tasks such as simulating physics in a real-time game.

-Native C++ will use a smaller memory footprint and be slightly faster overall than the V8 engine (which is very fast), but we believe the tradeoffs such as built-in garbage collection, no pointers, readily available developers internationally, and a single cross-platform code base is worth seriously considering this as a solution.
+Native C++ will use a smaller memory footprint and be slightly faster overall than the V8 engine (which is very fast), but we believe the tradeoffs such as built-in garbage collection, no pointers, proven scalability, readily available developers internationally, and a single cross-platform code base is worth seriously considering this as a solution especially when considering native code execution speed is not really required on an MMO server.

 # Status